 As the largest historical user of water in the lower Colorado River basin, irrigated agriculture provided a good opportunity for LCRA to reduce overall water demand through conservation programs.
 Between 1989 and 1997, the introduction of volumetric pricing and canal rehabilitation is estimated to have saved approximately 13% a year, or about 41,500 acrefeet annually, of the projected water use that would have occurred without conservation practices in place.
 House Bill (HB) 1437 was passed in 1999, allowing up to 25,000 acrefeet of water to be transferred to Williamson County subject to a requirement that there be no net loss to the Colorado River basin.
-Most of the conservation strategies implemented in the LCRA irrigation divisions since then have been funded or partially funded by money collected from a surcharge on the water reserved or transferred.
+This supply has been contracted to Brazos River Authority and is supplied to the cities of Round Rock, Liberty Hill and Georgetown.
+(HB 1437 also allows for the supply of water to the cities of Cedar Park and Leander.)
+Most of the conservation strategies implemented in the LCRA agricultural divisions since then have been funded or partially funded by money collected from a surcharge on the water reserved or transferred.
+Other sources of funding include federal and state grants, and in-kind labor or direct funding from LCRA's agricultural operations budget.